ganelson/inform/README.md

 It has several times ranked in the top 100 most influential programming languages according to the TIOBE index.

-The architecture is as follows.
-The "front end" of Inform7 turns natural language source text into an intermediate representation called "Inter".
-The "back end", which can also be compiled as an independent tool also called Inter, performs code generation to turn inter into Inform 6 code.
-Inform 6, the final form of the original Inform project (1993-2001), then compiles this to a "story file" for one of two virtual machines, "Glulx" or "the Z-machine".
-On a release compilation, a further tool called Inblorb packages this up as a stand-alone website or download.

 __Disclaimer__.
 Because this is a private repository (until the next public release of Inform, when it will open), its GitHub pages server cannot be enabled yet.
 As a result links marked &#9733; below lead only to raw HTML